rburrowes/code-challenge/QA.md

 In this interface, Batman must be able to tell the Batcave's supercomputer the location (coordinate) of the recently found supervillain to identify which locations are most likely to be attacked.

-You are requested to create acceptance tests scenarios to validate if coordinates sent by batmobile GPS are returning precise information about villains within the [Gotham boundaries](https://gist.githubusercontent.com/pitteri/d56780d610cb8e0a43bfa94fc54b71cd/raw/dcdd965c84cd05d856ae32646be69868d4a80afa/gotham_bbox.json), or in a specific location such as the GCPD, for example.
+You are requested to create acceptance tests scenarios to validate if coordinates sent by batmobile GPS are returning precise information about villains within the [Gotham boundaries](https://gist.githubusercontent.com/pitteri/d56780d610cb8e0a43bfa94fc54b71cd/raw/dcdd965c84cd05d856ae32646be69868d4a80afa/gotham_bbox.json).

 > Automated tests should be created by using using [Rest Assured](http://rest-assured.io/) or [Cucumber for Java](https://cucumber.io/)